 The holiday season is fast approaching us and we are all busily preparing for going away, whether that be a holiday abroad or a staycation.

-The suitcases are coming down from the loft, summer clothes are making there way back into our wardrobes from storage over the winter months and we are eyeing up the swimming costumes wondering if we really need 3 or if last years still fits us.
-You may have even remembered the codes for your alarms or your Panasonic Home Security cameras in preparation.
+The suitcases are coming down from the loft, summer clothes are making there way back into our wardrobes from storage over the winter months and we are eyeing up the swimming costumes wondering if we really need 3 or if last years still fits us, I am currently running a giveaway to win £75 from Simply Swim over on my other blog which you may like to enter.
+You may also need to rack your brains to remember the codes for your alarms systems.

-Legs are being shaved and tans topped up ready, factor 50 is top of our shopping lists and sunglasses and hats are out ready to grab as we head out of the door, you may think that it’s just the little things left to do now such as a last minute panic that your passport is still valid and changing up the holiday money.
+Although summer may seem a little way away yet, we are all longing for some sun.
+Others things to think about are legs are being shaved (if you are like me they aren’t touched at all over the winter months) and tans topped up ready, factor 50 will soon be top of our shopping lists and sunglasses and hats are out ready to grab as we head out of the door, you may think that it’s just the little things left to do now such as the last minute panic that your passport is still valid and changing up the holiday money.

 However, there are many other things to consider when heading off on holiday – those things which can be easily forgotten but will be the biggest clues to others that you are away – clues burglars will be looking out for in a bid to gain easy access to your home while away, then there is general security and household safety.